ESA and AHA Certified, ESA Field Instructor

 READ CASIE BAZAY'S 2 PART INTERVIEW WITH ME ON THE NATURALLY HEALTHY HORSE BLOG. click here

 Please take the time to educate yourself on vaccine risks as well as the benefits.
 Your horse can be vaccinated but NOT truley immunized (protected).
 Vaccinations can also be a cause of lameness in some horses.
 Titer testing can help you make an informed decision for your horse.
 Vaccines should NOT be one size fits all.
 Each horse must be treated as an individual.
 Dr Jean Dodds is a world re-knowned clinical scientist and Co-Trustee of the Rabies Challenge Fund.
 Visit the Hemopet Blog to find out more.
 You can order titer tests from Hemopet for horses.
-Click to download the forms below:
+Go to hemopet.org for updated forms and instructions.

 The best way to get started is through education.
 Too often the path to a more natural way of horsekeeping is sought following a lameness issue or something that isn't quite right about your horse that your intuition is telling you to pay attention to.